 In partnership with Food for Lane County and Trillium Produce Plus, the UO Student Sustainability Center’s new monthly program in the EMU Amphitheater places fresh produce directly into the shopping bags of UO students who self-identify as living at or below 200 percent of the Federal poverty level.

 Like a free farmer’s market for students, you can select the fruits and vegetables you’d like, and receive printed recipes that use ingredients available at the market that day.
-Produce Drop is held on the second Tuesday of every month, from 3:00–5:00 p.m.
+Produce Drop is held on the second and fourth Tuesday of every month, from 3:00–5:00 p.m.

 Ducks Feeding Ducks

 Do you ever find yourself at the end of the month, short on cash, and missing meals in order to pay for other necessities?
-The new Ducks Feeding Ducks program, managed by the EMU ID Card Office, can transfer $10 to your Duck Bucks account for use at any campus food venue that accepts Duck Bucks.
+The new Ducks Feeding Ducks program, managed by the EMU ID Card Office, can transfer $10 to your account for use at any campus food venue that accepts Duck Bucks.

 As a UO student, simply apply online.
 If you meet the criteria, the funds will be added to your account within an hour.